Photo by Guatemala Escala

 Proposals should explicitly address the goals and priorities of the selected grant category (Social Impact, Creative, Environmental, or Economic Development).
 Strong applications show how the proposed project will create meaningful change in its intended focus area.Community leadership and local engagement

-We prioritize projects led by local climbers or climbing organizations that have deep ties to the local community.
-Strong proposals reflect a deep understanding of local needs and involve a wide variety of stakeholders in the planning and implementation process.Demonstrated organizational strength
+We prioritize projects led by local climbers and climbing organizations with deep ties to the local community.
+Strong proposals reflect a deep understanding of local needs and involve a variety of stakeholders in the planning and implementation processes.Demonstrated organizational strength

 Proposals are strengthened when submitted by well-established local climbing organizations with a proven track record of successful projects.
 Your application should highlight your team’s composition, organizational history, and past accomplishments, providing confidence in your group’s ability to deliver results.Defined goals and measurable impact